scnerd/the_easy_dollar/_sources/investing/keeping-it-simple/the-power-of-compound-growth.md

 Here's what's going on.
 Let's say you invest \$1,000 in an all-stock index fund.
 While history tells us that you can expect a steady 8-12% return _in the long run_, it may do anything between -11% and +33% in a given, typical year ([here's an awesome calculator for exploring this concept](https://dqydj.com/sp-500-historical-return-calculator/)).
 Those returns average out to 8-12% if you can leave your money invested, but what happens if you start pulling your money out?

 Let's say you have a mediocre year, and your \$1,000 in stocks drops to \$900 (-10%).
-You have a minor car emergency (though note that this scenario is exactly the kind of thing an all-cash emergency fund helps you avoid, coming soon), and decide to pull \$100 out of stocks.
+You have a minor car emergency (though note that this scenario is exactly the kind of thing an all-cash emergency fund helps you avoid), and decide to pull \$100 out of stocks.
 You now have \$800 invested.

+[//]: # (TODO: [M] Link to relevant article)

 The next year is great, with +30% returns. \$800 \* 1.3 = \$1,040.
 In two years, you've gained a return of \$40, or \$20/yr, or 2% on average.